 What is Natural Vacuum?

 Natural vacuum describes the process of using gravity, rather than a pump, to create a vacuum at each tap hole in the maple trees.
 The weight of the maple sap in the tubing is ‘naturally’ pulled down by gravity which creates a vacuum in the top of the tubing system where the trees are.
-The effect is similar to a siphon and can increase maple tree sap productivity to the point where it rivals, or exceeds, the productivity of mechanical vacuum pumps that are typically used in the maple industry.
+The effect is similar to a siphon and can boost maple tree sap productivity to the point where it rivals the productivity of mechanical vacuum pumps that are typically used in the maple industry.

 There are some limitations, but natural vacuum can be a boon to smaller maple farmers.
 Production can be nearly double compared to the use of buckets or tubing without vacuum.
 Capital investment, fuel, and maintenance costs are much lower because natural vacuum does not require the use of vacuum pumps and sap releasers.

-This article covers some of the basics of maple sap flow, mechanical pumps, and natural vacuum systems.
-A future article will cover the specifics of the smaller diameter 3/16” tubing system required to optimize for natural vacuum.
+This article covers some of the basics of maple sap flow, mechanical pumps, and natural vacuum systems used to boost maple sap production.

 Maple Sap Flow